colganmeanor/colgan-tic-tac-toe/README.md

   Regardless of whether the game ends in a win or a draw, the game will begin anew a few seconds after the result screen is displayed.
   *heads up* - keep an ear 👂 out for any lurking creatures.
 You never know who is creeping around.

+  Tired of the current game?
+Click the button at the bottom to reset the score and begin your scary tic-tac-toe game ANEW!

 ## Architecture